MMaquet/signal-inference-optimization/concepts.md

 - **Probabilistic compression** — transformation of information into statistical representations with inherent loss
 - **Fragmentary autonomy** — independent reconstruction of partial signals without global coherence guarantees
 - **Probabilistic reconstruction** — generation of meaning from compressed distributions rather than direct retrieval
-- **LLM pipeline** — sequence of ingestion, compression, and generation shaping output formation
+- **Inference pipeline** — sequence of ingestion, compression, retrieval, and generation shaping output formation
 - **Inference space** — probabilistic field within which reconstruction occurs

 ---

+## 3. Fundamental Laws

+- Meaning is not retrieved.
+It is reconstructed.
+- Reconstruction is probabilistic, not deterministic.
+- Signal degradation is cumulative across the inference pipeline.
+- Unstructured signals drift by default.
+- What survives reconstruction defines perceived identity.

+SIO operates under these constraints.

+---

-## 3. Informational Identity
+## 4. Informational Identity

 - **Probabilistic informational identity** — identity as reconstructed outputs, not retrieved facts
 - **Informational dominance** — relative influence of a signal within competing reconstruction candidates